bagder/docs/ftp-vs-http.md

 ## Compression

 HTTP provides a way for the client and server to negotiate and choose among sevel compression algorithms.
-The gzip algorithm being the perhaps most compact one.
+The gzip algorithm being the perhaps most widely used one, with brotli being a recent addition that often compresses data even better.

 FTP offers an official "built-in" run length encoding that compresses the amount of data to send, but not by a great deal on ordinary binary data.
 It